OpenBagTwo/gsb/docs/installation.md

 ## Verifying Your Installation

-The instructions above recommend installing `gsb` with the optional `[test]` extra to allow you to verify that GSB installed successfully on your system.
-To do so, open a command prompt and run:
+The instructions above recommend installing `gsb` with the optional `[test]` extra to enable easy running of GSB's included test suite.
+Doing so will ensure that GSB is able to work with your file system and that all of the dependcies and shared libraries are interacting correctly.
+Run this test suite by opening a suitable command line and running the command:

 ```bash
 gsb test
 ```

+If all tests pass, then you're good to go!

+!!! note "conda/venv users:"
     If you get an error that `gsb` was not found, first make sure to activate its virtual environment, then try again.

-If all tests pass, then you're good to go!

-!!! tip
-    If you'd like `gsb` to be available outside of your conda virtual environment, you can copy the executable to somewhere within your system path, _e.g._ for Linux, starting with the virtual environment deactivated:
+    If you'd like `gsb` to be available outside of your virtual environment, you can copy the executable to somewhere within your system path, _e.g._ for Linux, starting with the virtual environment deactivated:
     ```bash